goongoguma/TIL/Docker/note.md

   - Containers should not rely on IP's for inter communication
   - DNS for friendly names is built-in if you use custom networks
   - recommend to use custom networks
-  - This gets way easier with Docker Componse in future section
+  - This gets way easier with Docker Compose in future section

 <h2 name="11">11.
 Assignment: CLI App Testing</h2>